-It’s never O.K. for someone to raise their hand at you, to put you down, or to be cruel or belittle you in any way whatsoever.
+It’s never O.K. for someone to raise their hand to you, to put you down, or to be cruel or belittle you in any way whatsoever.
 If you let people treat you poorly, then they will—at least when they’re mean or toxic people.
 If someone is abusive towards you, then that person doesn’t know how to love.
 Maybe they never did.
 Maybe they were never given love, never taught to love, and simply don’t know how.
-But, either way, someone that’s abusive isn’t loving you.
+But, either way, someone who’s abusive isn’t loving you.

 Love can heal and inspire.
 Love is kindness and being selfless.
 Love is giving back, and even when it’s hard to do.
 Love is when you put other people before yourself.
 When you’re in a relationship with someone, you should do whatever you can in order to give and express your love to that person with your words, your actions, and by how you treat them.
 The way that you talk to someone can either be loving, or cruel and insensitive.
-Love is the very core of the foundation of what every relationship should be based on.
+Love is the very core foundation of what every relationship should be based on.
 Without love, we have nothing—no meaning, no beauty, no essence, and we’ll just be left with emptiness.